travelgateX/documentation-site/content/travelgatex/reference/inputobjects/PaymentXBookingInfoFilterInput.md

       "typeString": "DateTime",
       "name": "checkIn_lte",
       "url": "/travelgatex/reference/scalars/datetime",
-      "description": "All values less than or equal the given value.", "args": null
+      "description": "All values less than or equal than the given value.", "args": null
     },
     {